kagg-design/kagg-compatibility/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Fixed improper display of the "rate plugin" message on options.php.

 = 2.0.1 =
-* Fix conflict with hCaptcha plugin.
+* Fixed conflict with hCaptcha plugin.

 = 2.0.0 =
 * Tested with WordPress 6.4.